GabrielSilveiraa/GabrielSilveiraa/README.md

 - 🇧🇷 Brazillian
 - 📍 Living in **Barcelona 🇪🇸**
 - 🔭 Current project [Wallapop](https://apps.apple.com/es/app/wallapop-compra-y-vende/id692753615)
-- 🌱 Learning **SwiftUI, Combine and Vapor (Swift Server Side)**
-- 🤔 Looking forward to working more on Open Source projects and helping the community.

 ### 📩 How to reach me: